alexwday/iris-project-database-refresh/catalog search - vision/README.md

 The generated summaries (`usage` and `description`) are optimized for use by the Iris project's agentic retrieval system, allowing an AI agent to select relevant documents based on the `usage` field and retrieve the full synthesized Markdown content.

 The pipeline operates in five distinct stages, executed sequentially.
-It uses intermediate JSON files stored on the NAS within a directory specific to the `DOCUMENT_SOURCE` being processed (e.g., `path/to/your/output_folder/infographics_source/`) to pass data between stages and enable checkpointing/resumption.
+It uses intermediate JSON files stored on the NAS within a directory specific to the `DOCUMENT_SOURCE` being processed (e.g., `path/to/your/output_folder/internal_cheatsheets/`) to pass data between stages and enable checkpointing/resumption.

 ## Workflow Stages

 ### Stage 1: Extract & Compare (`stage1_extract_postgres.py`)

 *   **(Identical to Catalog Search - Small)**
-*   Connects to PostgreSQL, queries `apg_catalog` for the `DOCUMENT_SOURCE`.
+*   Connects to PostgreSQL, queries `apg_catalog` for the `DOCUMENT_SOURCE` (e.g., 'internal_cheatsheets').
-*   Connects to NAS, lists files in the source directory.
+*   Connects to NAS, lists files in the source directory (e.g., `base_input_folder/internal_cheatsheets`).
 *   Compares DB and NAS lists (filename, mod time) to find new/updated PDF files.
 *   Outputs: `1A_catalog_in_postgres.json`, `1B_files_in_nas.json`, `1C_nas_files_to_process.json`, `1D_postgres_files_to_delete.json`.
 *   Sets flags (`_SKIP_SUBSEQUENT_STAGES.flag`, `_FULL_REFRESH.flag`) as needed.